laldu/User-Guide-EuroTeQ-Enrolment-Process/README.md

 1. In order to send an email to an incoming student you must mark the **send_status_to_home** field as _true_ in the "enrolment_business_decision" table.
     - Set the checkbox to a check symbol to mark it as _true_
-3. Then click on the button labeled as "Save Data Changes"
+2. Then click on the button labeled as "Save Data Changes"
     - This will automatically send an email updating the student of his enrolment status.
+    - If you would like to send an acceptance email it is best to first [check the home university's enrolment status](#Checking-a-student's-home-university-enrolment-status)
     - If you would like to know more about the automated email system read [here](#Automated-Email).

 <img width="1914" height="289" alt="image" src="https://github.com/user-attachments/assets/f4d0c923-f1ba-4a66-91ab-0e2624b05cef" />

+### Checking a student's home university enrolment status

+1. Go to the table labeled as "enrolment_home_association"
+2.

 ## How to make enrolment decisions on outgoing DTU students